Carrots Are Orange

 My sons adore the book, Iggy Peck, Architect by Andrea Beaty.
 There is so much joy in watching their desire to learn more ignite right in front of my eyes.

-We have wonderful building blocks, we have legos and we certainly spend loads of time outside using natural objects to build and to create.
+We have wonderful building blocks, we have legos and we certainly spend loads of time outside using natural objects to build and create.

 Learn about Bridges with Kids